-How Trapped Moisture Turns into Costly Corrosion
+How Trapped Moisture Becomes Costly Corrosion Under Insulation

 From the outside, everything may look fine.
-Pipes are wrapped, cladding appears intact, and systems operate smoothly.
-However, small gaps, worn seals, or minor damage can allow moisture in.
-Once trapped, even a small amount of water creates an environment where corrosion can develop.
-This is why monitoring and preventive measures are so important.
-Studies have shown that CUI accounts for approximately 40 to 60 percent of piping maintenance expenditures in industries like oil and gas, chemicals, and power generation, highlighting the financial and operational impact of this silent threat.
+Pipes are wrapped, cladding appears intact, and systems run smoothly.
+However, small gaps, worn seals, or minor physical damage can allow moisture to enter.
+Once trapped, even a small amount of water creates an environment where corrosion under insulation can take hold and spread.
+Studies show that CUI accounts for approximately 40–60% of piping maintenance expenditure in industries such as oil and gas, chemicals, and power generation — making it a significant financial and operational threat.

 CUI is often called a silent threat because it develops quietly beneath the surface.
 It does not make noise or show immediate signs, yet over time it can compromise the integrity of metal surfaces.
 With awareness, proactive material selection, proper design, protective measures, and regular monitoring, CUI can be effectively managed.
 Preventing corrosion early is always more cost-effective than repairing damage later.